TerrifiedBug/activitywatch-tempo/README.md

 ## Overview

 This tool bridges ActivityWatch (time tracking) with Jira Tempo (timesheet management) to automate the tedious process of logging work hours.
-It analyzes your computer activity, extracts Jira ticket references, categorizes work types, and automatically submits time entries to Tempo.
+It analyzes your computer activity, extracts Jira ticket references, and automatically submits time entries to Tempo.

 ## Features